 TWRA and partners identified a need to conduct research on carp movement, especially as it related to lock passage.
-As a result, TWRA received funding to evaluate the movement of carp in the Tennessee River, including Mississippi and Alabama sections.
-This research effort lead by Tennessee Tech University started in late 2016, has evolved over time and is ongoing.
+As a result, TWRA received funding to evaluate the movement of carp in the Tennessee River, including the Mississippi and Alabama sections.
+This research effort led by Tennessee Tech University started in late 2016, has evolved over time and is ongoing.
 Over 1,000 carp are tagged with sonic transmitters, and they are being tracked throughout the river system by passive receivers.
 This research will tell us how and when the carp are using areas of the reservoirs, and it will also be used to evaluate newly-developed technology that could create barriers at locks.

 Removal of Invasive Carp

 In areas where invasive carp are already established, there is still a need to reduce their numbers.
 This will reduce their threat to boaters and aquatic resources.

 Carp removal is also strategic to controlling the spread of carp because upstream movement is less likely if the population in the current reservoir is not too high.
 These mechanisms are not fully understood but to be on the safe side TWRA is encouraging carp harvest.